marcosvcr/hokuyo-for-ROS2/README.md

  - ruby

 need package urg_c: https://github.com/ros-drivers/urg_c.git

-3. then build the package using colcon build
+Then build the package using colcon build
 obs: In case the node does not read the hokuyo.
 You need to add the permission: sudo chmod 666 /dev/ttyACM0